rafaeloj/LetsFed/TCC_Relatorio.md

 ![Strategy Pattern + Dependency Injection](test/outputs/Strategy_Pattern_Dependency_Injection.png)

 **Key Points:**
-- `FLServer` and `FLClient` are **single, generic classes** (not interfaces)
+- `FLServer` and `FLClient` are **single, generic classes**
 - Different behaviors are achieved through **strategy composition**
 - Strategies are created by **Factory Pattern** and **injected via Builder Pattern**

 ### 3.5 Factory Pattern

 Used for creating different strategy implementations. **Important**: Factories receive **module-specific config dataclasses**.
-Each module has its own `structs.py` with configuration dataclasses.
+Each module has its own `structs.py` file with configuration dataclasses.

 ![Factory Pattern](test/outputs/factory_pattern.png)

 ### 3.6 Builder/Injection Pattern

 Simplifies construction of `FLServer` and `FLClient` with all dependencies. **Server and client use Builder pattern** (dependency injection).
-All the strategies (training strategies, selection strategies, aggregation strategies, paramters strategies) created with the factory pattern are injected into the `FLServer` and `FLClient`.
+All the strategies (training strategies, selection strategies, aggregation strategies, parameters strategies) created with the factory pattern are injected into the `FLServer` and `FLClient`.

 ### 3.7 Chain of Responsibility (Drivers)